tianyuchen07/repsol-crawler/README.md

 - `relevanceScore`
 - `matchedKeywords`

-## Notes
+## notes

-- University websites differ a lot.
-The scraper uses broad heuristics, so some manual review is still recommended.
+- university websites differ a lot. the scraper uses broad heuristics, so some manual review is still recommended.
-- Many schools host fairs inside Handshake or third-party platforms that may require login.
-Those pages may not be fully scrapeable with this lightweight approach.
+- many schools host fairs inside Handshake or third-party platforms that may require login. those pages may not be fully scrapeable with this lightweight approach.
-- This project is intentionally built with plain Node.js, Cheerio, and RegEx so it stays easy to customize.
+- this project is intentionally built with plain Node.js, Cheerio, and RegEx so it stays easy to customize.